logicalclocks/kserve/docs/samples/v1beta1/sklearn/v1/README.md

 ```

 ## Run SKLearn InferenceService with your own image
-Since the KFServing SKLearnServer image is built from a specific version of `scikit-learn` pip package, sometimes it might not be compatible with the pickled model
+Since the KServe SKLearnServer image is built from a specific version of `scikit-learn` pip package, sometimes it might not be compatible with the pickled model
 you saved from your training environment, however you can build your own SKLearnServer image following [these instructions](../../../../../python/sklearnserver/README.md#building-your-own-scikit-learn-server-docker-image
 ).

 To use your SKLearnServer image:
-- Add the image to the KFServing [configmap](../../../config/configmap/inferenceservice.yaml)
+- Add the image to the KServe [configmap](https://github.com/kserve/kserve/blob/master/config/configmap/inferenceservice.yaml)
 ```yaml
         "sklearn": {
             "image": "<your-dockerhub-id>/kfserving/sklearnserver",